Longforyou/CohesiveForce/README.md

 This is the place for downloading Python scripts for fitting experimental organic PDF and fitting T-dep ADPs with a Debye model.

 ## PDF model fit
-The PDF model fit on organic PDF follows Prill's Journal of Applied Crystallography paper (http://scripts.iucr.org/cgi-bin/paper?S1600576714026454) and uses mefenamic acid PDF as an example.
+The PDF model fit on organic PDF follows Prill's Journal of Applied Crystallography paper (http://scripts.iucr.org/cgi-bin/paper?S1600576714026454) and uses PDF of mefenamic acid (MEF) as an example.
 The data was colllected at 300 K at beamline 11-ID-B at Argonne National Laboratory.
-The Qmax used is 24 1/A; and the r-range is 40 A.
+The Qmax used is 24 1/A; and the r-range is 1-40 A.

 To use the scripts, download the codes <b>bin</b> and <b>data</b> located at <b>CohesiveForce/PDF_FIT_MEF/</b> to a local folder.
 Make sure you have installed DiffPy-CMI (http://www.diffpy.org/products/diffpycmi/).
 In a terminal, after <b>source activate py27</b>, navigate into <b>bin</b> and type

 <b>python MEF_300K.py</b>

 to start the run.
-It takes a couple of minutes to run the code; the end result is a fit that looks like something below.
+It takes a couple of minutes to run the code on my computer; the end result is a fit that looks like something below.

 ![300k_fit](https://user-images.githubusercontent.com/8492535/32331660-7a2418da-bfb1-11e7-8889-0811476c92bc.png)